playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 More advanced users may prefer to explicitly create an `HttpEntity.Chunked` object and pass it into the `Result` object constructor.

-* To learn how to migrate an Enumerator to a Source, see XXXX.
+* To learn how to migrate an Enumerator to a Source, see [Migrating Enumerators to Sources](#Migrating-Enumerators-to-Sources).
-* To learn how to migrate a `Results.Chunked` to a Source, see XXXX.

 #### Migrating streamed results (`feed`, `stream`) (Scala only)